 Like I’ve mentioned earlier, I’ve never stepped over the 177 lb mark.
 Never really bothered to either.
 As I measured myself to start this challenge, I’m sitting at 169.5lbs.
-My goal is to to gain 12-15 lbs (most of this will be lean muscle muscle mass, some of it will be fat).
+My goal is to gain 12-15 lbs (most of this will be lean muscle mass, some of it will be fat).
 I’m aiming for that 182lbs mark.
 We’ll see what happens.

 Note: Understand that beginners have much greater potential for building lean muscle mass.
 I’m no beginner.
 I’ve been training for many years now so my ceiling for growth is a bit more limited.
 I’m also a very active person so it’s going to be interesting to see how my body deals with change.
 Either way, this won’t stop me from achieving my goals.
 If you’re a beginner this is great news for you because any gains I make you can probably double.

 What’s the Time Frame?

 The muscle-building phase of the Visual Impact Muscle Building program ideally lasts 2 months.
 The beauty of this program, however, is that it is extremely customizable.
 You can tweak things to ensure that the program caters to you and not the mass population.